hapax/hapax.github.io/assets/qgrav.md

 \mathbf{G} = \frac{8\pi G}{c^4}\mathbf{T}.
 $$

+Spacetime curves on the left; matter moves on the right; the equality sign means they are giving each other instructions.

+This is not the only equation you can write down, and indeed there are many ways to generalize Einstein's equation.
+But all generalizations should only depend on the shape of things.
-Physicists have a hack for enforcing this dependence only on the shape of things.
+Physicists have a nice hack for enforcing this shape-only dependence.
 Clearly, the label of the point $P$ will depend on my labelling system.
 But however I choose to label $P$ (and the surrounding points), the